stefanbirkner/fake-sftp-server-rule/README.md

 ## Development Guide

 Fake SFTP Server Rule is build with [Maven](http://maven.apache.org/).
-If you want to contribute code than
+If you want to contribute code then

 * Please write a test for your change.
 * Ensure that you didn't break the build by running `mvn verify -Dgpg.skip`.